 All the boating classes are designed to give campers a fun-filled experience while introducing and reinforcing many different types of boating skills.
 All classes have an 8-1 student/counselor ratio, allowing every camper the chance for personalized instruction and interaction with the counselor.
-We also have a fully accessible boathouse for those rainy days that, unfortunately, going outside really is not an option.
+We also have spaces for those rainy days when, unfortunately, going outside really is not an option.
 The camp is divided into week-long sessions (Monday-Friday).
 Each day is split up into two halves, 9-12 and 1-4.
-For each half, the first hour is on-land instruction or games and the second two hours are typically spent in the boats.
-Parents can choose either half-day enrollment (morning or afternoon shift), or full-day enrollment.
-There is also a new Extended Day option, 8-5, which was created with the hope of making it easier for parents to pick up and drop off their kids.
-The extended day will include more activities and extra time for instruction.
+For each half, the first hour is typically divided with on-land instruction or games, and the second two hours are typically spent in the boats or out paddling.
+Parents can choose either half-day enrollment (morning or afternoon shift) or full-day enrollment.
+There is also an Extended Day option, 8-5, which was created with the hope of making it easier for parents to pick up and drop off their kids.